Spb2005/433MHz-TFA-GT-Receiver/README.md

 ## Introduction
 This project contains several codes, which can decode TFA Dostmann 30.3208.02 and Global Tronics GT-WT-02 weather sensor and send their data to an mqtt server.
-- What this project does (receives and decodes signals from TFA Dostmann 30.3208.02 and Global Tronics GT-WT-02 weather stations)
-- Why it might be useful (integration into ESP8266/ESP32, MQTT, home automation, etc.)

-- Big differnz to other librarys, which decode in the ISR, while this code saves the Pulse to an ringbuffer and later decodes them
+I use the fully equiped code (Esp8266_TFA_GT_MQTT_DHT_EEPROM) to send all Temperature sensors data to Node-Red to store them in an Influx database and visualize them.

+My project has an big advantage to other library.
+Because most decoder librarys for 433MHz receivers decode the signal in the Interrupt, which isnt ideal, because it slows down other tasks.
+My code uses an Ringbuffer, which is filled by the Interupt, and later decoded in the loop() function.

 ## Hardware
 ### MCUs